 They also manufacture some of the words leading oral care products, innovative beard trimmers, best woman’s epilators, grooming, skincare, and wellbeing products.
-Previously wholly owned by the Gillette Company, the firm has since been bought by Proctor & Gamble, joining a list of products in their family including Old Spice, Pantene and Gillette.
-De’Longhi have been responsible for manufacturing small Braun appliances since 2016.
+Previously wholly owned by the Gillette Company, the firm has since been bought by Proctor & Gamble, joining a list of products in their family including Old Spice, Pantene, and Gillette.
+De’Longhi has been responsible for manufacturing small Braun appliances since 2016.

-Though Braun has a long list of well established and successful products, today we’re going to be talking about, and comparing their most resent range of electric shavers for men.
+Though Braun has a long list of well-established and successful products, today we’re going to be talking about and comparing their most recent range of electric shavers for men.

 Braun Series 3 Shavers

-For shaving and grooming, Braun offer a comprehensive list of appliances in a broad range of price points.
-Covering everything from small travel shavers to larger, feature-heavy products, Braun’s entry level shavers start at the Series 3, and offer excellent standards of effectiveness for a respectable price.
+For shaving and grooming, Braun offers a comprehensive list of appliances in a broad range of price points.
+Covering everything from small travel shavers to larger, feature-heavy products, Braun’s entry-level shavers start at the Series 3 and offer excellent standards of effectiveness for a respectable price.